melwynlobo/lxg-accel/README.md

 Module building procedure
 =============================

 1. Update dtc tool on local (Debian Wheezy) host.
-[OPTIONAL STEP]
+[OPTIONAL STEP if using precompiled lis3dh-00A0.dtbo in this folder]

 	Execute ./dtc.sh

-1. Compile device tree overlay cape to Binary blob [OPTIONAL STEP]
+1. Compile device tree overlay cape to Binary blob [OPTIONAL STEP if using precompiled lis3dh-00A0.dtbo provided in this folder]

 		/usr/local/bin/dtc -O dtb -o lis3dh-00A0.dtbo -b 0 -@ lis3dh.dts